stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 bower installing showdown#0.3.1
 ```

+The `--save` flag on our will add the package to our new application's `bower.json` file, so next time we run `bower install`, Bower will remember we need those and install them for us automatically!

 Bower also lets you search for what you need.
-Let's see if an Underscore helper library is available.
+Lets see if an Underscore helper library is available.

 ```
 $ bower search underscore.string